samuelp4065/physical_ai_tools/README.md

 # physical_ai_tools

-This repository offers an interface for developing physical AI applications using LeRobot.
+This repository offers an interface for developing physical AI applications using LeRobot and ROS 2.

 ## Installation